RecuencoJones/media-center-frontend/README.md

 # media-center-frontend

 Repository for our custom media center GUI.
+Cool stuff here.

 # Project Info

 We have always loved Angular 1 ♥ and nowadays it is getting more popular to use Angular 2 with TypeScript and getting rid of huge, complex, error-prone builders like Grunt/Gulp due to their plugins not getting the best out of the tools they wrap.
-NPM scripts are a good nice option, but they are too complex to handle unless moved into their own scripts.
-Webpack is the ultimate building tool which allows for concat, minification, watcher along with its loaders which, all in all is similar to builder plugins empowered.
+NPM scripts are a nice option, but they are too complex to maintain unless moved into their own scripts.
+Webpack is the ultimate building tool which allows for concat, minification, watcher along with its loaders which in the end are similar to builder plugins empowered.

 One of the coolest things in Webpack is the ability to combine some loaders that result in a single JavaScript file importing its own CSS, images, HTML templates and other stuff.

 Why not Angular 2?
 The question is why Angular 2.
-To us, Angular 1 does not lack anything, and you can perfectly create your own reusable component system based on directives with isolated scope and minimum control.
+To us, Angular 1 lacks nothing.
+You can perfectly create your own reusable component system based on directives with isolated scope and minimum control.

 This is it, the best structure I have found to handle Angular 1 in TypeScript and